 Average individual Income

-Brookland, DC Neighborhood Guide has 3,106 households, with an average household size of 2.
+Brookland DC Real Estate & Homes for Sale has 3,106 households, with an average household size of 2.
 Data provided by the U.S. Census Bureau.
-Here’s what the people living in Brookland, DC Neighborhood Guide do for work — and how long it takes them to get there.
+Here’s what the people living in Brookland DC Real Estate & Homes for Sale do for work — and how long it takes them to get there.
 Data provided by the U.S. Census Bureau.
-7,235 people call Brookland, DC Neighborhood Guide home.
+7,235 people call Brookland DC Real Estate & Homes for Sale home.
 The population density is 8,573.627 and the largest age group is Data provided by the U.S. Census Bureau.

 Total Population